 Curriculum and Instruction

-The School of Education also offers State of Illinois endorsements as reading teachers, and K-12 reading specialists.
-Endorsement opportunities are available to M.S.Ed. in Curriculum and Instruction and Ph.D. in Education - Curriculum and Instruction candidates as part of their specialty area preparation; Endorsements in specific secondary level courses (e.g., chemistry, physics, and psychology) are also available.
+The School of Education also offers State of Illinois endorsements as reading teachers and K-12 reading specialists.
+Endorsement opportunities are available to M.S.Ed. in Curriculum and Instruction and Ph.D. in Education - Curriculum and Instruction candidates as part of their specialty area preparation.
+Endorsements in specific secondary level courses (e.g., chemistry, physics, and psychology) are also available.
 All such endorsements are arranged through the state and may require additional course work as well as a state-level transcript analysis.

 Applicants for graduate programs must submit admission forms for both the Graduate School and the School of Education.
-General requirements for admission to graduate programs are within the Admission Policies, Requirements, and Procedures tab.
-In all cases, a selection and review committee in the School of Education also screens applicants on the basis of prior undergraduate and graduate work, grade point average, as well as standardized test scores, work experience, and letters of recommendation as needed.
+General requirements for admission to graduate programs are provided by the Graduate School.
+A selection and review committee in the School of Education also screens applicants on the basis of prior undergraduate and graduate work, grade point average, as well as standardized test scores, work experience, and letters of recommendation as needed.
 The committee may recommend admission for candidates with specific academic deficiencies if, in its opinion, a candidate’s application materials demonstrate unusual professional promise.

-Application materials may be obtained by addressing a request to: Coordinator of Graduate Studies, in Curriculum and Instruction, Mail Code 4610, Southern Illinois University, 625 Wham Drive, Carbondale, IL 62901.
+Application materials may be obtained by addressing a request to: Coordinator of Graduate Studies, Curriculum and Instruction, Mail Code 4610, Southern Illinois University, 625 Wham Drive, Carbondale, IL 62901.
 Specific information may be obtained by calling 618-536-2441 or by emailing email@example.com.
 All programs require a nonrefundable $65 application fee that must be submitted with the application for Admission to Graduate Study in Curriculum and Instruction.
 Applicants must pay this fee by credit card.

 Master of Science in Education (M.S.Ed.) in Curriculum and Instruction

 Each candidate’s program is planned in consultation with a faculty adviser from the specialty area selected by the student, with consideration for the student’s interests, experience, and specialty area.
 Nondeclared graduate students are advised to consult with the department chair concerning admission to the M.S.Ed. in Curriculum and Instruction program.

 Admission and Retention

-Admission to the M.S.Ed. in Curriculum and Instruction program requires a 2.7 GPA for the last 60 hours of the bachelor’s degree as well as the recommendation of the program area faculty.
+Admission to the M.S.Ed. in Curriculum and Instruction program requires a 2.7 GPA for the last 60 credit hours of the bachelor’s degree as well as the recommendation of the program area faculty.
 A TOEFL score of at least 550 (220 computerized score) is also required for international students and must be no more than two years old.
 Students must maintain an overall 3.0 graduate GPA to be retained in the M.S.Ed. in Curriculum and Instruction program.
 The progress of each student is reviewed periodically.
-Students who do not make satisfactory progress, or who violate the regulations of the department, college, or university, may be dropped from the program.
+Students who do not make satisfactory progress, or who violate the regulations of the department, college, or university may be dropped from the program.

 LSD&T Required Courses (21 Credit Hours)

-- CI 541 Foundations of Instructional Design & Technology
+- CI 541: Foundations of Instructional Design & Technology

-- CI 504 Systematic Approaches to Instruction
+- CI 504: Systematic Approaches to Instruction

-- CI 558 Instructional Development Studio I
+- CI 558: Instructional Development Studio I

-- CI 557 Task Analysis and Systematic Design of Instruction
+- CI 557: Task Analysis and Systematic Design of Instruction

-- CI 540 Learning Models for Instructional Design
+- CI 540: Learning Models for Instructional Design

-- CI 553 Consulting in Learning Systems Design & Technology or CI 484 Interactive Multimedia for Learning
+- CI 553: Consulting in Learning Systems Design & Technology -OR-

-- CI 500 Introduction to Research Methods in Education
+- CI 500: Introduction to Research Methods in Education

 LSD&T Elective Courses (15 Credit Hours)